-justify'> HF4822-2A (the "bill") establishes a new process for returning excess proceeds from the sales of tax-forfeited properties.
+HF4822-3A (the "bill") establishes a new process for returning excess proceeds from the sales of tax-forfeited properties.

 Minn.
 Stat. § 281.23, subd.
-2 is amended to require a "Notice of Expiration of Redemption" to include language indicating that forfeited parcels will be sold and the excess proceeds, if any, will be distributed according to statute to entitled parties after proper notice and the submission of a claim.
+2 is amended to require a "Notice of Expiration of Redemption" reflecting the names of taxpayers and fee owners of record.
+This notice must include language indicating forfeited parcels will be sold and the excess proceeds, if any, will be distributed according to statute to entitled parties after proper notice and the submission of a claim.

 Section 2 of the bill establishes a new statute, Minn.
 Stat. § 282.005 ("Tax-Forfeited Land, Initial Sale"), which requires a county to offer tax-forfeited parcels for sale before managing them, except for mineral rights.
 If a property cannot be sold for more than the established minimum bid, the sale may be canceled and the parcels disposed of as otherwise provided in chapter 282.
-If redemption does not occur, the county auditor must sell the property at public auction.
+If repurchase does not occur, the county auditor must sell the property at public auction.
 Following the sale, any excess proceeds must be apportioned as provided in Minn.
 Stat. § 282.08 and the county auditor must notify interested parties of the surplus within 60 days of the sale of their ability to submit a claim for their portion of the surplus funds.
 Interested parties have a minimum of six months to submit a claim.
+If no buyer is willing to pay the minimum bid, the state is deemed to have purchased the property through a credit bid and the parcels may be disposed of as otherwise provided in chapter 282.

 If the county auditor disputes a claim, or if there is a dispute as to how to divide the surplus among multiple claimants, the county auditor may deposit the surplus funds in district court and file a petition pursuant to Rule 67 of the Minnesota Rules of Civil Procedure, asking the court to determine claimants' rights to the funds deposited.
+The bill provides that the county and the county auditor are entitled to absolute immunity related to any claim predicated on distribution of surplus if the county auditor distributed proceeds consistent with Minn.
+Stat. § 282.005, subd.
+6.

 Mineral rights will be sold to the state for \$50.
-If an interested party believes the value of the mineral interests exceeds \$50, they must submit a claim.
+If an interested party believes the value of the mineral interests exceeds the minimum bid, they must submit a claim.
 If a claim is submitted, the commissioner of natural resources must determine the value of the mineral interests.
-Any value more than \$50 will be divided among claimants in proportion to their ownership interest.
+Any value more than the minimum bid will be divided among claimants in proportion to their ownership interest.
 If the county auditor disputes a claim, or if there is a dispute as to how to divide the surplus among multiple claimants, the commissioner of natural resources must transfer the amount due to the claimants under this subdivision to the county auditor, who must then deposit the transferred amount in district court and file a petition pursuant to Rule 67 of the Minnesota Rules of Civil Procedure, asking the court to determine claimants' rights to the funds deposited.
+If the court determines that no party that filed a claim is entitled to the surplus, the payment must be returned to the commissioner of natural resources and is canceled to the general fund.